imagineeeinc/Small-Image-format/README.md

 ## Final Representation

-The final representation will be strored in an efficent way so any image viewer can decode it without interference; here is the order:
+The final representation will be stored in an efficient way so any image viewer can decode it without interference; here is the order:
 ```
 {"...json meta data stored inside of DOUBLE inverted commas..."}
           |